apify/crawlee-python/README.md

 ### Storages

-The Crawlee introduces several result storage types that are useful for specific tasks.
+Crawlee introduces several result storage types that are useful for specific tasks.
 The storing of underlying data is realized by the storage client.
 Currently, only a memory storage client is implemented.
 Using this, the data are stored either in the memory or persisted on the disk.